p-argento/uni/LDS/_LDS.md

 ## Important Notes

+*29-10*
+Remember, the sql tool is called "odbc origini dati 64bit".

 *24-10*

 It is better to do most of the operations locally (even rounding numbers), because we do not know the power of the server.
 Just get the data from the server.